seanbaxter/circle/new-circle/README.md

 There are three things I like about feature inclusion:
 1. It's explicit.
 You know you're using Circle's feature system, because right at the top, your file opts in.
 1. There's a single point of definition.
 Files won't get out of sync as developers add or remove features.
 If you add a feature to the feature file, it propagates to all C++ files that include it.
 1. It accommodates multiple feature files.
 Do you want a different feature file for debug or safety builds?
 Do you have legacy files and new source in the same folder?
-Do you want the files in each folder to share a feature file, as opposed to all f iles in the project?
+Do you want the files in each folder to share a feature file, as opposed to all files in the project?
 That's all supported.
 You can include _different feature files_.

 Feature files are loaded with Circle's preprocessor subsystem.
 Feature files undergo the [first three phases of translation](https://en.cppreference.com/w/cpp/language/translation_phases).
 This means `//` and `/* */` comments are supported, so you can document your selection of features.
 There should be one identifier token per feature.